-Core faculty: Jelena Vuckovic (EE, lead), Shanhui Fan (EE), Hideo Mabuchi (AP), David A.B.
+Core faculty: Jelena Vuckovic (EE), Shanhui Fan (EE), Hideo Mabuchi (AP), David A.B.
 Miller (EE)

 Information processing systems are physically limited by both energy dissipation and communication of information, especially in dense, high-speed systems.
 Overall, the majority of energy dissipation in systems is in the interconnection and communication.
 Optics offers solutions to both of these problems, enabling lower energy communication and higher densities, especially for all longer distances beyond the chip itself.
 It also offers new possibilities for information processing at low or even essentially zero power.